anhthi-ieig/aws-docs/1. Foundations/Cloud Concepts.md

 # Elasticity

 - With elasticity, you don't have to plan ahead of time how much capacity you need.
-You can provision only what you need, and then grow and shrink based on demand
+You can `provision only what you need`, and then `grow and shrink based on demand`

 # Agility